Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Detecting Machine-Generated Articles

 \textbf{Baseline Training Datasets.} To train a classifier to detect machine-generated/synthetic news articles found in the wild, we require a diverse dataset of articles from a wide array of generative models.
 Thus, for our baseline training dataset, we take training data of machine-generated/synthetic articles from three primary sources: the Turing Benchmark, Grover, and articles generated from GPT-3.5.

 \textit{Machine-Generated Training Articles:} For much of our training data, we utilize the Turing Benchmark~\cite{uchendu2021turingbench}, which contains news articles generated by 10~different generative text architectures including GPT-1~\cite{radfordimproving}, GPT-2~\cite{radford2019language}, GPT-3~\cite{brown2020language}, CTRL~\cite{keskar2019ctrl}, XLM~\cite{lample2019cross}, Grover~\cite{zellers2019defending}, XLNet~\cite{yang2019xlnet}, Transformer-XL~\cite{dai2019transformer}, and FAIR/WMT~\cite{ng2019facebook,chen2020facebook}.
 We note that given the different settings and trained weights provided by the authors of these respective works, the Turing Benchmark altogether includes articles generated from 19 different models.
-We randomly subselect 1000~articles generated by each of these different models and within the Turing Benchmark as training data.
+We randomly subselect 1000~articles from within the Turing benchmark generated by each of these different models as training data.

 In addition to the Turing Benchmark training dataset, we use the training dataset of Zellers et~al.~\shortcite{zellers2019defending}, which contains realistic, often long-form articles, that mimic the fashion of popular news websites such as cnn.com, nytimes.com, and the washingtonpost.com.
-Unlike the Grover-generated articles from the Turing Benchmark dataset, which are generated using a prompt of just the title of potential articles, these Grover articles are generated in an unconditional setting and from prompting the Grover model with metadata (\textit{i.e.}, title, author, date, website).
+Unlike the Grover-generated articles from the Turing Benchmark dataset, which are generated using a prompt of just the title of potential articles, these Grover articles are generated in an unconditional setting \textit{and} from prompting the Grover model with metadata (\textit{i.e.}, title, author, date, website).
 As found by Zellers et~al., many of the articles produced by their models were convincing to human readers, and we thus include 11,930~machine-generated articles from the base model of Grover (across different Grover decoding settings [\textit{e.g.}, p=1.00, p= 0.96, p=0.92 (nucleus/top-p), k=40 (top-k), \textit{etc...} settings ]) in our training dataset.